siraajkudtarkar/CS167/Labs/Lab1/CS167-Lab1.md

       - Linux: "/home/user/cs167", where your username is "user".
       - macOS: "/Users/user/cs167", where your username is "user".
     - Windows: "C:\cs167"
-3. Windows only: Download and install 7-zip from [https://www.7-zip.org/](https://www.7-zip.org/).
-You will need it to unarchive .tar.gz files later.
-Other tools like WinZip and WinRAR should also work.

 #### Oracle JDK 8 (OpenJDK or other versions may fail in this course)